zaidqureshi2/Resume/resume.md

   in OSX.
 - Adept with terminal Git, and experience using web services such as GitHub and Git bucket.
-- Experience with Atlassian Jira and GitHub as ticket systems.
+- Experience with Atlassian Jira and GitHub as issue tracking systems.
 - Favorite developer tools include Sublime Text, IBM Eclipse, and IDEA IDEs.
 - Use of Pandoc and Markdown for near all text work.